Fujifilm X-T2 vs Panasonic FZ1000

 - Ready to shoot: Has an integrated lens, whereas the X-T2 necessitates an extra lens.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been around for much longer (launched in June 2014).

 Care should be taken when interpreting the review scores above, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+The assessments were made in relation to similar cameras of the same technological generation.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.